 Many of us rely on ridesharing services to get around.
-It’s pretty crazy to think how much the “sharing” economy has changed our behavior, both when at home and when traveling.
-While Uber has had its fair share of issues the past couple of years, it continues to be the biggest ridesharing service in the world.
+It’s pretty incredible to think how much the “sharing” economy has changed our behavior, both when at home and when traveling.
+While Uber has had its fair share of issues the past few years, it continues to be the biggest ridesharing service in the world.

-The Citi Premier Card offers triple points on all travel purchases, and that includes ridesharing.
-I value ThankYou points at 1.7 cents each, so to me that’s the equivalent of a 5.1% return on Uber purchases.
+The Amex Green Card offers triple points on all travel and transit purchases, and that includes ridesharing.
+I value Membership Rewards points at 1.7 cents each, so to me that’s the equivalent of a 5.1% return on Uber purchases.

-The World of Hyatt Credit Card ($95 annual fee) — 3% return (or more)
+5. World of Hyatt Credit Card — 3% Return (Or More)

 The World of Hyatt Credit Card specifically offers double points on ridesharing services.
 I value World of Hyatt points at 1.5 cents each, so to me that’s the equivalent of a 3% return.